Treated as having limited capability for work

 If you are claiming Universal Credit or New-Style Employment and Support Allowance, in some situations you can be treated as having a limited capability for work without needing to have a Work Capability Assessment.
 These situations are listed below.

-If you are terminally ill and not expected to live for more than six months you will not need to have a work capability assessment.
+If you are terminally ill and not expected to live for more than 12 months you will not need to have a work capability assessment.
+The timeframe was six months until 3 April 2023 in England, Scotland and Wales and 4 April 2022 in Northern Ireland.

 You may not need a work capability assessment if you are: